 What happens when skin ages?

-• sebaceous glands produce less oil as you age.
+• Sebaceous glands produce less oil as you age.
 Men experience a minimal decrease, usually after the age of 80.
 Women gradually produce less oil beginning after menopause.
-This can make it harder to keep the skin moist, resulting in dryness and itchiness; and
+This can make it harder to keep the skin moist, resulting in dryness and itchiness.

 • wrinkles